FRANÇAIS

 Development of a flow rule based on a unified plasticity model for 13Cr-4Ni low-carbon martensitic stainless steel subject to post-weld heat treatment

-Hosseini, Mir Mehrdad, Lanteigne, Jacques, Baillargeon, Carlo, Jahazi, Mohammad et Champliaud, Henri.
+Hosseini, Mir Mehrdad, Lanteigne, Jacques, Baillargeon, Carlo, Jahazi, Mohammad and Champliaud, Henri.
 2024. « Development of a flow rule based on a unified plasticity model for 13Cr-4Ni low-carbon martensitic stainless steel subject to post-weld heat treatment ».
 Metals, vol. 14, nº 7.

 [thumbnail of Jahazi-M-2024-29146.pdf]